• Home

 A tokenizer serves two essential functions:

-• Converting raw text into a sequence of tokens, then into numerical token IDs.
+• Converting raw text into a sequence of tokens, then into numerical token IDs (encoding).

-• Converting token IDs back into tokens and reconstructed text.
+• Converting token IDs back into tokens and reconstructed text (decoding).

 The vocabulary of a tokenizer is a comprehensive mapping between tokens and their unique numeric IDs.
 For example:

 When a tokenizer encounters a word not in its vocabulary, it employs subword tokenization strategies.
-This approach allows LLMs to handle a virtually unlimited range of words (by combining subword units).
+This approach allows LLMs to handle a virtually unlimited range of words by decomposing them into known subword units.

-For example (exact splits depend on the tokenizer):
+For example (the exact splits depend on the specific tokenizer and its training):

 • "tokenizers" → ["token", "izers"]